 A comparison of key derived quantities from the base model and the most recent full assessment is shown in Figure 9-17.
 Parameter estimates, fits to the data and likelihood values have remained similar to Model 18.2c (2020).

-As has been observed in BSAI FHS models since 2012 (Monnahan and Haehn (2020), McGilliard (2016), McGilliard (2014), and Stockhausen_2012), the survey length composition data is frequently overfit in the 20-30 cm range.
+As has resulted in the BSAI FHS models since 2012 (Monnahan and Haehn (2020), McGilliard (2016), McGilliard (2014), and Stockhausen_2012), the estimated survey length composition often expects larger proportions of fish in the 20-30 cm range than has been observed.
 Several hypotheses have been explored through additional model runs about why this residual pattern occurred (McGilliard (2016)) by testing more flexible selectivity patterns, a four-parameter growth curve, more complexity in CV in length at age, alternative and data weighting schemes, yet none of these tests improved the residual pattern nor fit to the data.
 One last, untested hypothesis is that the data do not fully characterize the variability in length at age for this stock.
 In other words, the distribution of lengths for the fish with otoliths collected does not match the length distribution of all fish sampled.
 This hypothesis was not explored here but could be in future assessments.

-Similarly, overall fits to fishery age and length composition data were reasonable, but not perfect Figures 9-4 through 9-11.
+Similarly, overall fits to fishery age and length composition data were reasonable, but not perfect (Figures 9-4 through 9-11).
 The yearly distributions of ages varied from year to year, suggesting that perhaps a larger sample of ages from the fishery each year would improve our knowledge of the distribution of ages caught by the fishery.
 One very large Pearson residual occurred in fits to male fishery length-composition data in 1983 (Figure 9-9), which might be driven by a plus-group observation so large as to be a data entry error, and disappears upon calculation of one-step-ahead residuals (Figure 9-11).
 The aggregate fits to the fishery length composition data suggest that the fishery caught more 45-60cm males than were expected (Figure 9-4), but this is mostly driven by misfits before 1989; we would not expect the fits to this data source to be as good given the low Francis weight applied to these data in the joint likelihood.

 Residual Analysis and Convergence Criteria